Conforming Loan Limits in Orange County

 Buyers whose loan amount exceeds $1,249,125 need jumbo financing.
 Jumbo loans are underwritten to lender-specific guidelines rather than Fannie/Freddie standards.
 They typically require stronger credit, larger down payments, and more documented reserves.
 Rates may be comparable to or slightly higher than conforming, depending on market conditions.

-For buyers near the conforming limit threshold, increasing the down payment to bring the loan amount at or below $1,249,125 can open access to conforming financing and its associated benefits.
+For buyers near the conforming limit threshold, increasing the down payment to bring the loan amount below $1,249,125 can open access to conforming financing and its associated benefits.
 This is a common structuring consideration in Orange County where purchase prices frequently cluster near and above the conforming limit.

 Conforming loan limits in Orange County have increased substantially over the past several years, reflecting rising home values in the county and across California.
-Orange County has been at the national high-cost ceiling each year since at least 2021.

 | Year | Orange County 1-Unit Limit | National Baseline |